The Main education Collection is shelved on Level 5 at the UCL Institute of Education Library.

 The collection consists of over 350,000 physical items with some of these titles also available electronically.
-It contains resources from the early twentieth century to the most recently published research and textbooks.
+It contains resources dating from the early twentieth century to the most recently published research and textbooks.
 It is the largest national collection of education materials and we collect comprehensively on all aspects of education in the UK including resources produced by the devolved governments i.e. Scotland, Northern Ireland and Wales.

 The collection uses a unique classification system called the London Education Classification (LEC) scheme.
 Although the classification may appear unfamiliar, it is easy to get used to as it is organised in strictly alphabetical order.